<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Inside Frequency Control

-The term “clock” is a little more abstract… In the most basic sense, the purpose of a clock is to regulate a process or device in some way.
-The clock’s job is to maintain and regulate the timing of cycles and instructions, to make sure that the larger system functions properly and stays in sync.
-Some specific application examples of clocks range anywhere from the clocks in your car to more advanced timing devices in communications equipment.
+The term “clock” is a little more abstract.
+In the most basic sense, the purpose of a clock is to regulate a process or device in some way.
+The clock’s job is to maintain the timing of cycles and instructions to ensure the larger system functions properly and stays in sync.
+Specific application examples range anywhere from the clocks in your car to the more advanced timing devices in communications equipment.

-A crystal oscillator can be used to produce a clock signal, which is probably the source of the confusion in some people’s minds.
-Essentially, oscillators can refer to simple clocks that output a timing signal or more complex modules used for accurate signal references.
+A crystal oscillator can be used to produce a clock signal, which is probably the source of the confusion between clocks and oscillators.
+Essentially, oscillators can refer to either simple clocks that output a timing signal or to more complex modules used for accurate signal references.
 Clocks just refer to the former.

-A clock is a oscillator that does not make use of any form of temperature compensation or control (TCXO), or oven-controll (OCXO).
-One way of thinking of clocks would be an OCXO without the “oven controlled”, or “OC."
+In other words, a clock is a oscillator that does not use any form of temperature compensation (TCXOs) or oven control (OCXOs).
+One way of thinking of clocks would be as an OCXO without the “oven controlled,” or “OC."

 CMOS Clocks

-CMOS clocks are a type of clock discussed above.
-Clocks output logic level timing references.
-CMOS clocks ouput, well...
-CMOS logic.
 CMOS clocks are used to help timing devices function in many different systems and products, just like general clocks.
-They play a role somewhat analogous to that of a conductor of an orchestra, making sure everything in a circuit happens at the right time and order.
+They play a role somewhat analogous to that of the conductor of an orchestra, making sure everything in a circuit happens at the right time and in the right order.

 • Military applications